cloudant-labs/go-cloudant/examples/basic/README.md

 ```

 ```
-go get github.com/cloudant-labs/go-cloudant
+go get github.com/barshociaj/go-cloudant
 ```

-Download the basic1 folder with contents to your go src directory.
+Download the basic folder with contents to your go src directory.

 ### Running the basic example program (main.go):
-Ensure that you are in the basic1 folder on your local machine, you have done the previous steps in this README file, your cloudant-developer Docker Container is running (if applicable), then issue the following command:
+Ensure that you are in the basic folder on your local machine, you have done the previous steps in this README file, your cloudant-developer Docker Container is running (if applicable), then issue the following command:

 ```
 go run main.go